-To the naked eye, security features include electrotypes, watermarks, security threads, clear windows, holograms, gold patches, and iridescent stripes.
+Much like the banknotes of other nations, money in Indonesia features several security measures.
+These include electrotypes, watermarks, security threads, clear windows, holograms, gold patches, and iridescent stripes.

-When the series of rupiah banknotes were revised in 2010 and 2011, new security features were added.
-These included rainbow printing that allows you to change the color of the note when viewed from different angles.
+In 2010 and 2011, the central bank revised the rupiah banknotes and added new security features.
+These included rainbow printing that changes the color of the note when viewed from different angles.

-The banknotes also have EURion constellation rings (a pattern of symbols) and are designed for those who are visually impaired, allowing them to more easily identify different denominations.
+The banknotes also have EURion constellation rings (a pattern of symbols) to prevent counterfeiting.
+For those who are blind or visually impaired, there are blind codes along the edges of the banknotes for easier identification of different denominations.

 3. The Rp 75,000 bill celebrates 75 years of independence.

-Although rarely used, the red and white Rp 75,000 bill was issued in 2020 to celebrate Indonesia’s independence.
-The release of this banknote was an expression of gratitude, as well as a symbol of optimism in facing the future challenges for a relatively young nation.
+Although rarely used, the red and white Rp 75,000 was issued by Indonesia’s central bank to celebrate the country’s independence.
+Its release was an expression of gratitude as well as a symbol of optimism.

-This most recent addition showcases the faces of the country’s first president and vice president, Soekarno and Muhammad Hatta, respectively.
+This most recent addition to IDR designs showcases the faces of the country’s first president and vice president, Soekarno and Muhammad Hatta, respectively.

 The Bank of Indonesia released 75 million pieces of the limited Rp 75,000 bill.
-Commemorative bills were also released to celebrate Indonesia’s 25th, 45th, and 50th anniversaries.
+It also released commemorative bills to celebrate Indonesia’s 25th, 45th, and 50th anniversaries.

-As the value of the Indonesia rupiah has drastically changed over the years, so have the designs.
-In the previous series, the bills featured national heroes, as well as a cultural scene or landmark.
+As the value of the Indonesian rupiah changed over the years, so did the designs of the currency.
+In the previous series, the bills featured national heroes and a cultural scene or landmark.

 For example, on the Rp 5,000 bill (issued in 2001), Tuanku Imam Bondjol was proudly displayed, as he was one of the most popular leaders of the Padri movement and a national hero.
 On the reverse side was an image of women weaving.

-On the Rp 20,000 bill (issued in 2004), Oto Iskandar Di Nata was pictured, an Indonesian politician and national hero who was assassinated in 1945.
-On the other side was tea pickers.
+The Rp 20,000 bill (issued in 2004) featured Oto Iskandar Di Nata, an Indonesian politician and national hero who was assassinated in 1945.
+On the other side were tea pickers.

 The most recent series, which was issued in 2016, excluding the Rp 75,000 bill, features national heroes once again.

 However, the reverse side now highlights popular sites and famous dances.
-For example, on the Rp 5,000 bill, you’ll find Idham Chalid (Indonesian politician, minister, and religious leader.)
-On the reverse side are the Tifa dance, Banda Neira, and Cocktown Orchid.
+For example, on the Rp 5,000 bill, you’ll find Idham Chalid (an Indonesian politician, minister, and religious leader).
+The reverse side displays the Gambyong dance, Mount Bromo, and tuberose flowers.

-Indonesian rupiahs come with numerous zeros.
-To put this into perspective, it’s important to look at the cost of living in Indonesia.
+Due to inflation, transactions in Indonesian rupiahs come with numerous zeros.
+To put this into perspective, look at the cost of living in Indonesia.

-At the time of this writing, a loaf of bread can cost over Rp 16,000, a mid-range bottle of wine is around Rp 300,000, one month of childcare is over Rp 1.4 million, and rent for a one-bedroom apartment outside of the city center is over Rp 2.4 million.
+In 2022, a loaf of bread can cost over Rp 15,000, a mid-range bottle of wine is around Rp 300,000, one month of childcare is over Rp 1.4 million, and rent for a one-bedroom apartment outside the city center is over Rp 2.4 million.

 Understanding Indonesian Rupiah Exchange Rates

-Whether you are visiting Indonesia or intend to send money to loved ones back home, always check the exchange rate.
-This rate will determine how many rupiahs you will get for each dollar, pound, euro, or another unit of currency.
+Whether you’re visiting Indonesia or send money to loved ones there, you’ll want to check the currency exchange rate.
+This rate will determine how many rupiahs you will get for each unit of currency you exchange.